1

-How to Turn Your Thesis into a Journal Article
+How to Turn Your Thesis Into a Journal Article

 In many cases, publishing thesis is often one of the requirements for graduate students to finish their academic program.
 Publishing research findings is one of the more important ways to share research data with the scientific community.
 However, the structure of it is different from that of a research article.
+In this article, we shall discuss how to turn your thesis to journal article.

-Turning Thesis to a Journal Article
+Differences Between a Thesis and a Journal Article

-While both contain similar sections, you cannot simply publish your thesis as a research article.
+While both contain similar sections, you cannot simply publish your thesis research as a journal article.
 Converting it into a journal article has many steps.
 It is important to recognize that an article is much shorter than the thesis.
 However, turning your thesis into a journal article will not be a simple matter of copy and paste.
 You will need to use the data in your thesis as the starting point for writing your article.

 Related: Planning to publish your Ph.D. research in a good journal?
 Check these journal selection guidelines now!